Staff and Instructors

 Outreach and Communications Manager | Email me!

-Beatrix is a Jill of all trades, a designer, developer, and multi-craft artist.
-Her creativity complements her work at GenPRIDE where she oversees website design and implements new features, online resource directory management, graphic design, content creation, data migration, internal database improvements, and connecting clients to resources and benefits.
+Beatrix is a Jill of many trades, a designer, developer, and multi-craft artist.
+Her creativity complements her work at GenPRIDE where she oversees the website and internal operations, online resource directory management, all in houaw graphic design, content creation, and connecting clients to resources and benefits.
 This Cuban American gal from Miami, FL calls Cap Hill home with her 3 adorable cats.
-Outside of work, she is a regular Facilitator for Ingersoll Gender Center’s Peer Group, was recently appointed to the King County Gender Identity and Sexual Orientation Inclusion Task Force, and is thrilled to be part of the newly developing WA LGBTQ Immigrant Solidarity Coalition.
+Outside of work, she is a regular Facilitator for Ingersoll Gender Center’s Peer Group, and on the King County Gender Identity and Sexual Orientation Inclusion Task Force.

 Administrative Coordinator | Email me!